 Austin-based Dolce Neve brings its signature gelato to Houston.

 Life is a champagne dream at a'Bouzy.
-As long as you're not parodied on overheard.

 David Keck will open honky tonk Goodnight Charlie's this fall.
 (Photo by Kirsten Gilliam)

 A peek inside the new Peli Deli

 A flight of cocktails at Bosscat Kitchen + Libations (Photo by Julie Soefer)

 Bosscat's red velvet churros won't disappoint.
 (Photo by Julie Soefer)

 The Crevettes du Golfe at Brasserie du Parc — Gulf shrimp, crushed avocado, grapefruit, and tarrago cocktail sauce.

 The Houston restaurant scene is constantly changing, with new hotspots, tough-luck closings, must-try places, and major culinary events.
 Even the most dedicated foodie can have trouble keeping up, but don’t worry, PaperCity has you covered.

 Former Brasserie 19 general manager Shawn Virene will debut his first solo concept, a’Bouzy, this summer at 2300 Westheimer Road (formerly Harwood Grill and 60 Degrees Mastercrafted.)
 Champagne takes center stage at the future restaurant.
 More than 150 varieties will complement an American menu of seasonal seafood, local greens, prime meat, and an expansive raw bar.